Emergent Symmetry in Brownian SYK Models and Charge Dependent Scrambling: The Brownian SYK model

 We plot the $\lambda_L$ obtained using this approach as a function $N$ in Fig.~\ref{Fig:Majoranairrep}(d), and we also include the largest non-zero eigenvalue $\lambda_{late}$ that controls the late time relaxation for comparison ($\F_{N/2}(t \rightarrow \infty) \sim c e^{-\lambda_{late} t}$).
 At $N=4$, because there is only decaying mode from $\H$, both $\lambda_L$ and $-\lambda_{late}$ start with the same value.
 As $N$ increases, $\lambda_L$ also increases, changes sign at $N=10$ and asymptotes to $4$, while $\lambda_{late}$ increases and asymptotes to $2$.

-To understand why $\lambda_L=2\lambda_{late}$ in the large $N$ limit and provide an analytical understanding of $\F_{N/2}(t)$'s behavior for all time scales, in the next subsection, we will derive $\F_{N/2}(t)$ directly in the infinite $N$ limit (It should be noted that the ratio of $\lambda_L/\lambda_{late}$ is a function of $q_{\syk}$ and the behavior for general $q_{\syk}$ is provided in the appendix).
+To understand why $\lambda_L=2\lambda_{late}$ in the large $N$ limit and provide an analytical understanding of $\F_{N/2}(t)$'s behavior for all time scales, in the next subsection, we will derive $\F_{N/2}(t)$ directly in the infinite $N$ limit (It should be noted that the ratio of $\lambda_L/\lambda_{late}$ is a function of $q_{\syk}$ and the behavior for general $q_{\syk}$ is provided in the appendix.
+The results obtained there agree with the analysis in~\cite{stanford2021subleading}).
 In particular, we will see precisely how the early time Lyapunov growth emerges from many exponentially decaying modes.